Pici pasta Street food

 3. Divide the dough into logs.
 Flatten each log and stretch it into a long strip.
 Roll each strip between your palms or between your palm and the counter into ropes about 3 to 4 mm thick.
 Irregularity is fine.

-4. Dust finished strands with flour and place them separated on a board.
+4. Dust the finished strands with flour and place them, separated, on a board.
 Rest briefly before cooking.
 Keep unused dough covered with a damp cloth to prevent it from drying out.

 5. Cook in plenty of salted boiling water.
 Fresh Pici usually needs 3 to 6 minutes, depending on thickness.
 Taste early—reserve pasta water to finish sauces.